The Purple Testament

-"The Purple Testament" is episode nineteen of the American television anthology series The Twilight Zone.
+"The Purple Testament" is the nineteenth episode of the American television anthology series The Twilight Zone.
 It is "the story of a man who can forecast death".
-It originally aired on February 12, 1960 on CBS.
+It originally aired on February 12, 1960, on CBS.
+In 2003, a similar-themed story was told in the second revival, in the episode "Into the Light."

 Opening narration

 Plot

 William Fitzgerald ("Fitz"), a lieutenant serving in World War II, suddenly gains the mysterious ability to see who is about to die via a strange glow on the person's face.
 After correctly predicting several deaths, he tells his friend Captain Riker what he is able to see, but the Captain does not know whether to believe him.
 Riker consults with a doctor, Captain Gunther, who thinks it may be wise to conduct a few tests on the lieutenant.
 While Riker and Gunther are discussing this, Fitz is in the same hospital visiting one of his men, Smitty, who is supposed to pull through.
 But he sees the strange light on the soldier's face and knows his fate.
 After his premonition comes true, Fitz makes a scene in the hospital in front of Captains Gunther and Riker.

 Back in camp, after Riker lays out plans for the next mission, Fitz reveals that he has seen the light on the captain's face.
 Though Riker insists it means nothing, that the two of them will share a drink after they return from battle, he nonetheless leaves behind some of his personal possessions - a few photographs and his wedding ring - before he goes into combat.
 In the camp, the men argue about the rumors of the lieutenant's predictions, but Riker tells all the soldiers there that there are no "mind readers" in the camp.
 Fitz, seeing the men's faces and realizing he could cause mutiny (and that none of them are fated to die), agrees with the captain.

 In the ensuing battle, all return except for Riker, who is killed by a sniper.
-Captain Gunther brings news to Fitz that he is being sent back to division headquarters for some much needed rest, but as the lieutenant gathers his gear, he catches his reflection in a mirror and sees the light on his own face.
+Captain Gunther brings news to Fitz that he is being sent back to division headquarters for some much-needed rest, but as the lieutenant gathers his gear, he catches his reflection in a mirror and sees the light on his own face.
 After this, Fitz becomes distant, as if resigned to fate.
 A jeep driver comes to pick Fitz up.
 The sergeant sends the two off, telling the driver to be careful as they go; Fitz then sees the light on the face of the jeep driver.
-They have not completely checked the area for land mines on the road ahead.
+They fail to completely check the area for land mines on the road ahead.
 As the soldiers are gathered around the camp at dusk, the sound of an explosion is heard in the distance.